zuozhenggh/learning-library/data-management-library/database/Essbase21c/scenario/scenario.md

      ![](./images/imageSM_16.png "")
      ![](./images/imageSM_17.png "")

-   e) Go back to Smart View.
+   e) Go back to Smart View.-----remove

-   f) Go to SmartView Excel and on the Sheet3 tab connect as John, Sam, and Maria drilling down and up on the Sandbox dimension for each user.
+   f) Go to SmartView Excel and on the Sheet3 tab connect as John, Sam, and Maria drilling down and up on the Sandbox dimension for each user.----remove

    g) Go to the Web UI, login in as Maria and assign Phillip the approver role to the sandbox.
       ![](./images/imageSM_18.png "")